maxiwell/gsync-backup/README.md

 GSync Backup
 =============

-It's a personal bash project to drive my backups.
+It's a personal bash project to drive my backups using 'rsync' and 'rclone' as backend.
 The configuration file has information about the fields.

 Usage: